Dana94/2019-website/blog/2020-09-25-lights-puzzle-outline.md

 Inspired from Khanacademy's puzzles, I wanted to create my own project using the logic it would take to make this puzzle work.

 Puzzles is something I'm really into and I try to incorporate more in my projects.
-This was my first full-complete Vue.js project.
+This was my first complete Vue.js project.

 ![Khanacademy Lights Puzzle](./images/2020-09-25/khanacademy-puzzle.png)
 _Khanacademy Lights Puzzle_